Gravitational waves and neutrino oscillations in Chern-Simons axion gravity: Results

 where we have used Eq.~\eqref{eqevolutionrho} and where ``0'' stands for the absence of the CS coupling.
 A non-zero CS coupling modifies this energy threshold so that for $L_{\rm coh} < L_{\rm coh,0}$ results in $E_\nu^{\rm thr} > E_\nu^{\rm thr, 0}$.
 This latter condition is satisfied for the same inequality as in Eq.~\eqref{eq:approx}.

 In Fig.~\ref{fig:figureprob} we show the results from computing the envelope of the probability $P_\lambda(D)$ to observe a neutrino of flavor $\lambda$ at Earth, obtained by replacing the factor $\exp(-i D\Delta m_{ji}^2/(2E))$ in Eq.~\eqref{eq:probability} with $\pm 1$, for the observed neutrino flavors coded as electron (blue), muon (red), tau (green).
 We have fixed the neutrino source at $D = 1\,$kpc and we have considered the neutrino energy range $E_\nu = (10^{-1}, 10^3)\,$MeV.
-We have not shown the oscillations in the probability as a function of energy, described by the second term in Eq.~\eqref{eq:probability}, as the oscillations occur on a much smaller energy scale for the parameters used.
-As an example, we consider two cases of neutrino bursts from a SN explosion: i) a $\nu_e$ burst such that $P_{\nu_e}(0) = 1$ and the other two flavors are initially absent (top panel), and ii) a scenario of source emission of the kink in which both electron and muon neutrinos are emitted with the composition $(P_{\nu_e}, P_{\nu_\mu},P_{\nu_\tau})= (1/3, 2/3, 0)$ (bottom panel).
-The suppression of the oscillation pattern towards lower neutrino energies is due to the effect of the term $\exp(-D/L_{\rm coh})$, due to a smaller coherence length (solid lines).
-The effects of the CS term (dashed lines) leads to an enhancement of the suppression due to the coherence length, particularly at lower energies.
-This corresponds to an increase in the neutrino energy threshold below which the oscillations are suppressed, which for scenario i) increases by a factor $\mathcal{O}(10)$ from $E_\nu^{\rm thr, 0} \approx 2\,$MeV to $E_\nu^{\rm thr} \approx 20 \,$MeV.
-In this example, oscillations would not be observed within the neutrino energy range $2-20\,$MeV even if they are expected in the GR scenario.
+We have shown the amplitude of the oscillations in the probability as a function of energy, described by the second term in Eq.~\eqref{eq:probability}.
+To detect the effect, it is required a neutrino source with a known theoretical initial distribution.
+Therefore, it is possible to consider as sources the well studied stellar and supernovae~\cite{Janka:2017vlw,Mirizzi:2015eza} framework and the NS merging~\cite{Cusinato:2021zin,Walk:2019miz}.
+As an example, we consider neutrinos emitted during a SN explosion with two different burst composition: i) a $\nu_e$ burst such that $P_{\nu_e}(0) = 1$ and the other two flavors are initially absent (left panel), and ii) a scenario of source emission in which both $\nu_e$ and $\nu_{\mu}$ are emitted with the composition $(P_{\nu_e}, P_{\nu_\mu},P_{\nu_\tau})= (1/3, 2/3, 0)$ (right panel).
+The suppression of the oscillation pattern towards lower neutrino energies is due to the effect of the term $\exp(-D/L_{\rm coh})$, due to $L_{\rm coh}\propto E_\nu^2$.
+The effects of the CS term (dashed lines) lead to an enhancement of the suppression due to the coherence length, particularly at lower energies, with respect to the GR only case (solid line).
+This corresponds to an increase in the neutrino energy threshold below which the oscillations are suppressed, which for both scenarios increases by a factor $\mathcal{O}(10)$ from $E_\nu^{\rm thr, 0} \approx 2\,$MeV to $E_\nu^{\rm thr} \approx 20 \,$MeV.
+In these examples, oscillations would not be observed within the neutrino energy range $2-20\,$MeV even if they are expected in the GR scenario.
 To compute these effects, we have considered $m_\phi = 10^{-12}\,$eV, $\ell_{\rm CS} = 1.6\times 10^{7}\,$km and a direction of the signal coming from the GC.
 As shown in Fig.~\ref{fig:figurebound}, these values of $(m_\phi, \ell_{\rm CS})$ lie at the boundary between $\delta_L = 0$ and $\delta_L = 1$ where the CS coupling plays a role.
 Although we do not show the oscillation pattern in the figure, we have checked that for all energies the sum of probabilities is one.